ashtekar/agent-bio-summary/README.md

 **Version:** 1.3.0 | **Latest Release:** August 2025

-An automated agent system that performs daily web searches for synthetic biology content, creates educational summaries for high school students, and sends them via email.
-The system captures end user feedback on the summaries and uses this feedback to fine tune a model.
+An automated agent system that performs daily web searches for synthetic biology content, creates easy to understand summaries using OpenAI models, and sends this summary via email.
+The system then uses human evals as feedback to fine tune the OpenAI model to generate better summaries in the future.

 ## 🎉 What's New in v1.3